SBakerMmu/6G5Z0059-2526-student/Labs/Week08Lab02.md

 >
 >  `public String toString() { return getClass().getName() + "@" + Integer.toHexString(hashCode());`
 >
 > Because we have not overridden the `hashCode()` method the default implementation from the Object class is used, which typically returns a value based on the object's memory address.
-This is why you will see different values to the value in the labsheet, and different values each time you run the application.
+This is why you will see different values to the value in the lab sheet, and different values each time you run the application.
 >
 > For our purposes, we can the default implementation of `hashCode()` to return an instance identifier for the object, so the toString() output shows both the class name and a unique identifier for the instance.